junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Restaurant and Retail Jobs and Growth Act”.
+This Act may be cited as the “Restaurant and Retail Jobs and Growth Act of 2015”.

 ## § 2.
 Permanent extension of treatment of qualified leasehold improvement property as 15-year property for purposes of depreciation deduction